ozaner/ozaner.github.io/_posts/philosophy/00-0-0-turing-test.md

 [^f3]: Of course, our modern view of physics doesn't allow for a Laplacian demon as, even if one got around the relativistic ambiguity of 'the current state of the universe', one would also have to contend with the fact that, on quantum scales, the universe and its laws are probabilistic.

 [^f4]: If you haven't seen them already, algorithms like GPT-3, which represent the state of the art in language generation at the time of writing, are almost chillingly capable of producing believable text.
-I played around with a toy model of GPT-2, a much weaker model, as a project once and found that it was able to mimic not just English prose, but mimic a specific person's style of writing and even how they write equations in LaTeX!
+I played around with a toy model of GPT-2, a much weaker model, as a project once and found that it was able to mimic not just English prose, but mimic a specific person's style of writing and even how they write equations in LaTeX! (that person being me...)

 [^f5]: A modern objector might point to quantum mechanics as producing indeterministic behavior that cannot be deterministically computed but, this is easily dealt with by simply considering the probability distribution of different thoughts a person might have rather than just one thought.
 On top of this, the human mind is almost certainly not sensitive enough to quantum fluctuations (at least locally) to make this an issue considering it operates on the level of neurons, which are many orders of magnitude larger than anything quantum.